zekroTJA/shinpuru/CONTRIBUTING.md

 Depending on the scale of the contribution, you might need some general understanding of the languages and frameworks used and of some simple development pattern which are applied.
 But also beginners are absolutely welcome.

-## Used Languages, Frameworks and Techniques
+## Used Languages/Frameworks and general Structure

-Let me give you a quick overview over all used languages and frameworks of the project, so you know what you are working with.
+Let me give you a quick overview over all modules and structures and used languages and frameworks of the project, so you know what you are working with.

+### Config

+shinpuru is configured using either a YAML or JSON config file which can be passed by `-c` command line parameter.

+Take a look at the [**example configuration file**](https://github.com/zekroTJA/shinpuru/blob/master/config/config.example.yaml) which holds rich documentation about each configuration key.

+For development, you can take the provided [`my.private.config.yml`](https://github.com/zekroTJA/shinpuru/blob/master/config/my.private.config.yaml) and enter your credentials.
+Then, rename it to `private.config.yaml`, so your secrets will not be commited to the repository by accident.

 ### Discord Communication